VinayNoogler000/VINSTAGRAM/README.md

 ```
 project-root/
 ├── index.js            # Main entry point of the application.
 ├── views               # Contains EJS templates.
-    ├── posts.ejs     # Homepage of the website.
+    ├── index.ejs       # Homepage of the website.
+    ├── new.ejs         # Form to create a new post.
+    ├── show.ejs        # Displays a specific post.
+    ├── edit.ejs        # Form to edit an existing post.
 ├── public              # Contains static files such as CSS and images.
+    |── icons           # Directory for storing icons in SVG format.
+    |── uploads/images  # Directory for storing uploaded images.
     ├── style.css       # Basic styling for the whole website (all webpages).
 ├── package.json        # Lists the project dependencies and scripts.
+├── package-lock.json   # Contains the exact versions of dependencies installed.
 ├── .gitignore          # Contains all the files and folders to be ignored (not tracked) by Git.
 ├── README.md           # Project documentation.
 └── LICENSE             # Contains the licensing information for the project
 ```

 ## Feedback